 1 – You Need to Keep Up With Google Updates

 Google makes changes to their search algorithm.
 LOTS of changes.
-According to their own published data, in 2017 they conducted over 200,000 experiments (it makes me exhausted to even think about it) which resulted in over 2,000 changes to search.
+According to their own published data, in 2017 they conducted over 200,000 experiments (which makes me exhausted to even think about) that resulted in over 2,000 changes to search.

 Of course most of those changes are minor and don’t affect search results dramatically, but some are major and require you to alter course.

 This is why organizations like Search Engine Academy, which focuses on helping you stay current in the world of search without having to devote your life to following it (like WE do 🙂 ), are so critical to helping you to do just that.

 2 – Google Has Over 7,000 Websites that it Uses for Marketing – And They Don’t Get Special Treatment in Search

 This tells us a couple of things.
 First of all, web marketing is critical to Google’s effort to reach new customers (after all, many of these websites market products that have nothing to do with their search engine, but still generate revenue and customers for Google).

 And since Google encourages the hundreds of teams managing those thousands of websites to implement SEO best practices, it’s not a waste of time to learn what SEO is.

 3 – You Don’t Have to Know Everything About SEO Info to See Improvements

 We teach our students this regularly: try not to be overwhelmed.
 Focus on what matters.
 O’Keefe discusses the significant positive impacts of small SEO changes to your website over time.